TerraFusion/advancedFusion/workflow/BlueWaters/README.md

 ### OUTPUT_PREFIX

 This parameter sets the prefix for the output Advanced Fusion files.
 This is useful (read: EXTERMELY useful) if you are using multiple configuration files during the same process.py run and want to differentiate your files from each other.

+### PRINT_ALL_IMG

+Set this parameter to "True"/"yes"/"on" (case-insensitive) to enable printing of all images in the output AF file.
+The output images will be stored in the output directory given to the script, under "images".

+Note that the COMPARE_IMAGES parameter will create all of the images in the output HDF5 file.
+Whether or not the script generates all images is simply the result of "if PRINT_ALL_IMG or COMPARE_IMAGES", meaning that if either COMPARE_IMAGES is non-empty or PRINT_ALL_IMAGES = True, all the images will be generated.